 Search for the ideal northern lights tour in Norway

 It’s a fair question.
-Photographs of the northern lights almost always make them appear a more intense colour.
-I thought that was a well-understood fact, but apparantly not!
+Photographs of the northern lights almost always enhance their intensity, compared with what we see in person.
+I’ve long assumed that was a well-understood fact, but apparantly not!

 This isn’t any kind of trick.
 It works exactly the same when photographing any city scene at night with a modern camera.
 Colours and light will always appear more intense on your camera screen than they do through your eyes.